JURFX/JURFX/README.md

 ## Hi, I’m Jurfac 👋

-Frontend Web Developer focused on building clean, responsive, and user-friendly web interfaces.
+I’m a Frontend Web Developer focused on building clean, responsive, and user-friendly web interfaces.
-I enjoy turning designs into functional experiences using modern frontend fundamentals.
+I enjoy turning designs into functional web experiences and continuously improving through hands-on projects.

 ---

 ### 🧑‍💻 What I Do
-- Build responsive and accessible web pages
+- Build responsive and accessible websites
 - Convert UI designs into clean HTML & CSS
 - Add interactivity with JavaScript
-- Focus on layout, usability, and clarity
+- Focus on usability, layout, and performance

 ---